gridlocdev/JS-To-Bookmarklet/README.md

 ## How do I create a Bookmarklet?

-After you create your bookmarklet one-liner JavaScript file, you'll probably want to add it to the browser so you can use it.
+After you create your bookmarklet one-liner JavaScript file, you'll probably want to add it to the browser so you can use it.Once created, you can run the JavaScript code like any other usual link by just clicking the bookmark.

 ### Google Chrome